 - Groups may not receive both special fees and general fees in the same year

-- There are several important elections requirements that must be met in order to receive special fees (These are detailed below)
+- There are several important elections requirements that must be met in order to receive an Annual Grant or Special Fee (These are detailed below)

 So How Do I Get Special Fees?
 (Simple 3-Step Process!)

 - Select a sponsor to manage all elections logistics-budgets, disclosures, petitioning, politicking

 - There are three ways to get on the ballot (detailed below)-complete one of them.

 - ≥15% of the relevant student body must vote on your special fee.
 You must receive ≥50% of all votes cast to receive special fees.

 So How Do I Get on the Ballot?